iareeba686/recovery-companion/README.md

 ## The Problem

-After leaving hospitals, many patients struggle to understand:
+After hospital discharge, many patients and caregivers face difficulties understanding:

 - Discharge instructions
-- Prescription information
+- Prescription details
 - Medication schedules
-- Recovery requirements
+- Recovery steps
 - Follow-up instructions
-- Important safety precautions
+- Important precautions

-Medical information is often complex, which can create confusion for patients and caregivers during the recovery process.
+Medical information is often complex and difficult to understand, which can create confusion during the recovery process.

 ## Our Solution

-DischargeCare AI provides an intelligent assistant that helps users organize their recovery journey by explaining medical information clearly and providing structured recovery support.
+DischargeCare AI solves this problem by converting complex healthcare information into organized, easy-to-understand recovery guidance using Artificial Intelligence.

+The app supports patients in managing their recovery journey and helps caregivers better understand patient care needs.

 ---

 # 👥 Target Users

-This application is designed for:
+DischargeCare AI is designed for:

 - Patients recovering after hospital discharge
-- Family members supporting patients
+- Family members and caregivers
-- Caregivers managing recovery information
-- Individuals who need easier understanding of medical instructions
+- Individuals who need better understanding of medical instructions
+- People managing medicines and recovery activities at home

 ---